drupol/markdown-code-runner/README.md

 replace_output = true
 ```

-Then run it into a directory:
+Then run it against a directory containing Markdown files:

 ```sh
 mdcr --config config.toml /path/to/doc/